PavlidisLab/Gemma/index.md

 - Access through the [Gemma website](https://gemma.msl.ubc.ca) provides a graphical interface for easy access.
 - Access through [RESTful web services](https://gemma.msl.ubc.ca/resources/restapidocs/) allows incorporation of data and computational capabilities of Gemma with any other software.

-## Important Q&A
-##### How do you pronounce ‘Gemma’?
-The ‘G’ is soft, as in ‘general’.

-##### How do you map microarray probes to genes?
-Essentially as described by Barnes et al, 2005.
-Gene annotations are obtained from NCBI and UCSC.

-##### Isn’t data quality a problem?
-We have been working hard to ensure that data sets we use for analysis are of high quality, or to “clean up” those that have problems.
-One problem we have observed is the presence of outlier samples, which are flagged and removed.
-Batch correction is implemented where possible and we analyze data from raw sources (CEL files or FASTQ files) where possible.
-We also have a **[dataset scoring system](geeq.md)** in place.

 ## Glossary
 - **Array Design, Platform**: A microarray design.
 For example, the HG-U133A is a specific Array Design.